apocalyptech/eschalon_utils/README.txt

 -----

-The applications are mostly designed to be run via their GUIs, which you can launch simply by double-clicking or running eschalon_bX_char.py, or eschalon_bX_map.py.
-There are commandline options for both, though, and you can get help for those options by running "eschalon_b1_char.py -h", for instance, to get help with the character editor.
+The applications are mostly designed to be run via their GUIs, which you can launch simply by double-clicking or running eschalon_gui.py.
+There are commandline options for both, though, and you can get help for those options by running "eschalon_main.py -h", for instance, to get help with the character editor.
 A few of the character editor commandline options may be useful.
 The options available on the map editor are far less useful.